alfredleo/phpstorm-livetemplates/readme.md

 	Linux: ~\.WebIde<version>\config
 	MacOS: ~/Library/Preferences/WebIde<version>

-On my linux, it would be <code>~/.WebIde70/config</code> so you have to adjust commands to your platform.
+On linux, it would be <code>~/.WebIde70/config</code> so you have to adjust commands to your platform.
 There is a <code>templates/</code> directory.
 It contains XML files with Live Templates.

 Create a git repository in the `templates/` dir and pull the templates

 	$ cd ~/.WebIde50/config/templates/
 	$ git init
-	$ git remote add origin git://github.com/fprochazka/phpstorm-livetemplates.git
+	$ git remote add origin git://github.com/alfredleo/phpstorm-livetemplates.git
 	$ git pull origin master

 If this wouldn't work, you should just backup your templates, clone the repo and merge them manually.